To implement and maintain an appropriate level of cybersecurity, you need to understand the cyber threats your organization faces.

 Not always easy to distinguish from genuine messages, these scams can inflict enormous damage on organizations.

-Social engineering is used to deceive and manipulate victims in order to obtain information or gain access to their computer.
+Social engineering is used to deceive and manipulate victims to obtain information or gain access to their computer.

 This is achieved by tricking users into clicking malicious links or by physically gaining access to a computer through deception.